up9inc/mockintosh/Configuring.md

 ```

-### Varying Responses / Scenario Support
+### Multiple Responses

-The `response` field under `endpoint` can be an array too.
-If this field is an array then this is looped for each
+The `response` field under `endpoint` can be an array, too.
+If this field is an array then for each request the next
-request.
+item is taken for response.
 For example, considering the configuration below:

 ```yaml
 response: